Meet Our Keratoconus Specialists in Houston, Texas

-Meet with our Keratoconus Specialist in Houston, TX to define your eye's condition and ways for treatment.
+Meet with our Keratoconus Specialists in Houston, Texas to define your eye's condition and ways for treatment.

 As a result, the cornea bulges outward into more of a cone.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.

 Keratoconus is rare, with an estimated one person out of every 2,000 having the condition.
 It generally appears in the teenage years and can progress slowly or rapidly.

 Keratoconus also runs in families, so if you or your children are at risk, it’s advised to contact us for a thorough eye exam.

 Your cornea is held in place by very small collagen fibers.
 When they are weakened and too fragile, they aren’t able to preserve the round shape of your cornea.

 A reduction in the protective antioxidants of your cornea, which act to destroy damaging by-products made naturally by corneal cells, is what causes keratoconus.

 In addition to genetics, some types of eye injuries may increase your chance of being diagnosed with keratoconus.